boardgamenightwg/boardgamenightwg.github.io/content/faq.md

 - [Pandemic](https://www.zmangames.com/en/games/pandemic/)
 - [Spirit Island](https://www.greaterthangames.com/spirit-island)

-Games such as chess or poker do not typically feature at board game nights, but are not explicitly excluded and have occasionally featured.
+Games such as chess or poker do not typically feature, but are not explicitly excluded.

 ## What to bring?
-Games that follow the theme of the event are always welcome.
-Usually hosts bring a selection of games, but it's always nice to have more options.
+The host will have a selection of games, but more games are always welcome!
-If you have anything else you'd like to show off such as a hobby robot project feel free to bring it along, though it's not expected.
+Have a robotics project you'd like to show off?
+Bring it along!
+Perphaps a hot take on continuous integration or model predictive control?

 ## Who to invite?
 Anyone who might be interested in playing board games with roboticists or